Splaktar/angularjs-angular-material-hybrid-demo/README.md

 - ngUpgrade projects that work on StackBlitz, don’t work in the CLI and vice versa.
 - Need to provide at least one `entryComponents` for CLI support (not mentioned in [guide](https://angular.io/guide/upgrade-performance#bootstrapping-with-downgrademodule)).
-- Need to disable Terser via `"optimization": false` in production configuration or it will mangle AngularJS Provider names.

 ### Minification-friendly AngularJS Code